zaphosting/docs/docs/gameserver-backups.md

 ## Download/delete backups

 If you want to download or delete backups you have to connect to the storage server via FTP.
-Here you can find instructions to use FTP: [FTP access](gameserver-ftpaccess.md)
+Here you can find instructions to use FTP: [Access via FTP](gameserver-ftpaccess.md)
 ![image](https://screensaver01.zap-hosting.com/index.php/s/tfJoBpaELEPKMij/preview)

 ![image](https://screensaver01.zap-hosting.com/index.php/s/q3E8XTX8gRQoasY/preview)